ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Materials and Methods

 \subsection{Evaluation}

-As we formulated protein-ligand binding affinity prediction as a regression problem, the performances of the presented models were measured by calculating the Concordance Index (CI) and Mean Squared Error (MSE) metrics.
+As we formulated protein-ligand binding affinity prediction as a regression problem, the performances of the presented models were measured by calculating the Concordance Index (CI), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R$^2$ metrics metrics.
 CI is described in Equation \ref{eq:10} as follows \citep{gonen2005concordance}: